All About the Border Collie: Australia’s #4 Favourite Dog

 It’s official!
-The Border Collie is ranked #1 most intelligent dog in the world.
+The Border Collie is ranked #1 most intelligent dog and puppy in the world.
 A quick Google search and you’ll find many canine psychologists, dog experts and vets agree.
-Perhaps this is one reason why the Border Collie is Australia’s fifth favourite dog right now.
+Perhaps this is one reason why the Border Collie is Australia’s fourth most popular dog breed.

 Because the BC is such a firm favourite let’s look at more reasons why we love them.